In Trousers: Productions

-In Trousers, directed by Finn, was developed off-off-Broadway in 1978 and mounted twice in 1979 at Off-Broadway's Playwrights Horizons, opening on February 21 for 24 performances and again on December 8 for 8.
-The cast -- Chip Zien, Alison Fraser, Joanna Green, and Mary Testa—was the same for both productions.
-The play was next produced Off-Broadway at the Second Stage Theatre in March 1981, with Jay O. Sanders as Marvin, Kate Dezina (Wife), Alaina Reed (His Teacher, Miss Goldberg) and Karen Jablons (His High School Sweetheart).
+In Trousers, directed by Finn, was developed off-off-Broadway in 1978 and mounted twice in 1979 at the off-Broadway Playwrights Horizons, opening on February 21 for 24 performances and again on December 8 for 8.
+The cast—Chip Zien, Alison Fraser, Joanna Green and Mary Testa—was the same for both productions.
+The play was next produced off-Broadway at the Second Stage Theater in March 1981, with Jay O. Sanders (Marvin), Kate Dezina (His Wife), Alaina Reed (Miss Goldberg) and Karen Jablons (His High School Sweetheart).
 Direction was by Judith Swift with choreography by Marta Renzi and Sharon Kinney.
-The play was sharply panned.
+The play was generally panned.

-In 1985, a significantly rewritten version, with additional songs, a more cohesive storyline, and better defined characters (with Marvin's wife christened Trina), opened on March 26 at the Off-Broadway Promenade Theatre, where it ran for 16 performances.
-Directed by Matt Casella, it starred Tony Cummings, Catherine Cox, Sherry Hursey, and Kathy Garrick.
-(Cummings was replaced by Stephen Bogardus shortly after the show opened.)
-In an author's note (dated April 1986) to this version, Finn wrote: "...a lot of the material was about my learning to write the kind of show songs I want to write.
+In 1985, a significantly rewritten version, with additional songs, a more cohesive storyline, and more defined characters (with Marvin's wife now named Trina), opened on March 26 at the off-Broadway Promenade Theatre, where it ran for 16 performances.
+Directed by Matt Casella, it starred Tony Cummings, Catherine Cox, Sherry Hursey and Kathy Garrick.
+(Cummings was replaced by Stephen Bogardus shortly after the show opened).
+In an author's note (dated April 1986) to this version, Finn wrote: "[A] lot of the material was about my learning to write the kind of show songs I want to write.
 So the show is about Marvin's education, and mine."
 In his review of this production, Frank Rich wrote: "As lovingly orchestrated by Mr. Finn's long-time collaborator Michael Starobin, the melodies linger well after the final curtain; so do running lyrical conceits built around phrases like breaking down and giddy seizures.
 Isn't it typical of this luckless season that the musical with the best score would be more enjoyably heard on a cast album than seen on stage?"

-After In Trousers was "viciously panned", Finn considered abandoning musical theater and attending medical school.
-Finn also lost his singing voice permanently during a shower scene in the show.
-He recalled that "There were problems, but it was fun".
-Finn felt that the negative reception to In Trousers was undeserved: "if the critic for the Times at that time had been more responsible, it would have been a considerable debut.
+After In Trousers was "viciously panned," Finn considered abandoning musical theater and attending medical school.
+Finn also lost his singing voice permanently during a scene in the show.
+Finn felt that the negative reception to In Trousers was undeserved: "[I]f the critic for the Times at that time had been more responsible, it would have been a considerable debut.
 But as it was, he just said it was junk.
 So I just started writing 'March of the Falsettos'."

-Finn eventually collaborated with James Lapine on two additional one-acters, March of the Falsettos and Falsettoland, which further explored the lives of Marvin and his family and friends.
+Finn eventually collaborated with James Lapine on two additional one-act musicals, March of the Falsettos and Falsettoland, which further explored the lives of Marvin and his family and friends.
 These two later were combined for a two-act Broadway production entitled Falsettos.